 The Script – The Man Who Can’t Be Moved.
-Lyrics Meaning: A Monument of Hope on a Lonely Corner
+Lyrics Meaning: A Heartbroken Stand on the Corner

 Gonna camp in my sleeping bag I’m not gonna move